Presence Tracking

 })

-// Presence is automatically re-sent on reconnect
+// Client-level presence is automatically re-sent on reconnect

 Typing Indicators